 2- The overt cost of being a woman.
 Until recently, women were actually charged more for the same conditions as men, while receiving identical treatments.
 Why?
 Because they were women.
 No other reason.

 There is also a “hidden market” that’s not reflected above—the rest of the family.

 Women are often the primary researchers and providers of health resources for the whole family.
 So these numbers don’t necessarily reflect women looking for solutions on behalf of their mothers, daughters, etc.

 Given the size of the women’s health market and the degree to which it’s underserved, it’s time to take a closer look at providing FemTech solutions to this important segment of the population.

 5 Examples of Amazing FemTech Apps for the Women’s Health Market

-The technology happening in the women’s health market is so cool.
-And it will only get better as more people take an interest in the industry and apply their considerable talents to take care of the women in our lives.
+The technology happening in the women’s health market is fascinating.
+And it will only get better as more people take an interest in the industry and apply their considerable talents to taking care of the women in our lives.

 Here are just a few examples: